facebook/Rapid/svg/iD-sprite/README.md

-These folders contain graphics used by iD.
+These folders contain graphics used by Rapid.

 ### Overview

 To add a graphic, create a `.svg` file and save it anywhere under here.

 Some guidelines:
-* `icons/`:       20x20px solid fill-only, used throughout iD
+* `icons/`:       20x20px solid fill-only, used throughout Rapid
 * `operations/`:  20x20px solid fill-only, used as commands
 * `presets/`:     60x60px large preset icons
 * `turns/`:       various sizes, graphics for turn restrictions